The Much Hon. Junaid Abbas Bhatti, Baron of Ballencrieff

-Junaid is a Governor of the North West Anglia NHS Foundation Trust, which operates the Peterborough City Hospital, Hitchingbrooke Hospital and the Stamford and Rutland Hospital.
+Junaid is a Governor of the North West Anglia NHS Foundation Trust, which operates the Peterborough City Hospital, Hinchingbrooke Hospital and the Stamford and Rutland Hospital.

 Since 2009, he’s served as Director of Marketing and Communications for a global arts and science education brand that has engaged with hundreds of millions of people around the globe.
 As part of this work he’s built and strengthened partnerships with the United Nations, various governments (across all five continents), international broadcasters and publishing giants, artists, scientists and historians from all over the world.

-Since 2017, he has been a Director and Trustee of Midlands Arts Centre, a British charity that provides arts and cultural experiences and training to a diverse audience, from its base in Edgbaston, Birmingham.
+For several years, he served as a Director and Trustee of Midlands Arts Centre, a British charity that provides arts and cultural experiences and training to a diverse audience, from its base in Edgbaston, Birmingham.